michaelmuenzer/ScrollableNumberPicker/README.md

 </Linearlayout>
 ```

-There as well exist attributes which let you customize the appearance of the view.
+There exist attributes which let you customize the general appearance of the view.
 ```xml
 <com.michaelmuenzer.android.scrollablennumberpicker.ScrollableNumberPicker
         [...]